Last Updated: June 5, 2026

 A - The title bar does not give you the template title; the assumption is you are starting a new project.
 If you want to change a template file, open the template, select File / Save As, and then Project Template (*.mpt).

-B - All of the tasks are Auto Scheduled.
+B- All of the tasks are Auto Scheduled.

 D - The Project Summary Task (sometimes called row zero or the project title is displayed.

 E - Local selections in Project Options have been made.
-To ensure that the student’s Master Project calculates and displays the same as the illustrations and exercises, these local selections in Project Options are recommended.
+To ensure that your Master Project calculates and displays the same as the illustrations and exercises, these local selections in Project Options are recommended.
 In addition, when completing exercises, your results could be slightly different.
 This usually consists of global and local selections in Project Options, your version or build, and the order in which you might do something in Microsoft Project.
 Click the button below to review setting up Microsoft Project for this MS Project Master Class.

 Figure 4.7 Start New Project Template.

-When Finished with the Exercise
+When Finished with Exercise 4.1

 You should have selected the project you will work on during this MS Project Master Class.
 This project will be your Master Project.